DiegelB/TextAdventure/README.md

 How To Play:

--Create a new character if you have never played before.
+- Create a new character if you have never played before.
 This will create you a load file that you can then load into on your next session.
 - Load in a previous character by typing in the characters name
 - Each option menu requires you to type in the option you want (CASE IN-SENSITIVE).
 Example:
   - 'fight', or 'train'